yucongkoo/tp/docs/DeveloperGuide.md

 **Mss:**<br/>
 &emsp;1.
 User requests a list of customers (UC02)</u>.<br/>
 &emsp;2.
 User enters index of the target customer.<br/>
 &emsp;3.
-System marks the appointment of the specified customer accordingly.<br/>
+EzContact marks the appointment of the specified customer accordingly.<br/>
 &emsp;4.
-System displays the updated appointment details of the customer.<br/>
+EzContact displays the updated appointment details of the customer.<br/>
 &emsp;Use case ends.<br/>

 **Extensions:**<br/>
 &emsp;2a.
 User provided invalid index.<br/>
 &emsp;&emsp;2a1.
-System displays an error message to alert the User.<br/>
+EzContact displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.

 &emsp;2b.
 There is no existing appointment to mark.<br/>
 &emsp;&emsp;2c1.
-System shows an error message to alert the User.<br/>
+EzContact shows an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.=

 **Use Case: UC14 - unmark a customer's appointment**